haridas/haridas.github.com/src/articles/is-lottery-prediction-possible-2.md

-From a quick look, above mentioned like mass lottery purchase isn't possible with Kerala Lottery, as here the lotteries are in printed form, and state only prints fixed number of tickets based on the previous selling trends.
+From a quick look, above mentioned like mass lottery purchase isn't possible with Kerala Lottery, as here the lotteries are in printed form, and state only prints a fixed number of tickets based on the previous selling trends.
 Also there are special serial numbers for each District in Kerala.
 Only possible issues are duplicate tickets and other similar fraudulent activities, which are easily identifiable.